-If you’ve been thinking about having backyard chickens in Ferndale, MI, now is this perfect time to get started.
+If you’ve been thinking about having backyard chickens in Ferndale, MI, now is this perfect time to get started planning.

 Every year in mid to late February, Tractor Supply hosts their “Chick Days”, where they receive shipments of chicks from hatcheries to their retail stores.
-For your average backyard chicken keeper, these days are a boon: it makes it so much easier to source chicks and visually inspect them before bringing them home, and allows you to take home a much smaller number than would normally be shipped to you direct from a hatchery.
-My preferred TSC is located in White Lake MI, about 45 minutes away from Ferndale.
+For your average backyard chicken keeper, these days are a boon: it makes it so much easier to source chicks and visually inspect them before bringing them home, and allows you to take home a much smaller number than would normally be shipped to you direct from a hatchery (most hatcheries ship in bulk, ~25 chicks).
+My preferred TSC is located in White Lake MI, about 45 minutes away from Ferndale MI.

 Advantages to getting your chicks through TSC Chick Days:

 - Chicks can be visually inspected for leg issues, disease, and injuries prior to taking them home.